MarkAlanJones/TwinklyWPF/README.md

 2. Set Brightness
 3. Set Current time and enable on and off times
 4. Real Time effects (RT) send a single frame over UDP 7777.
 (A frame is typically 3 bytes for each LED in the set)
-5. Get some additional info about the current Movie and the lights.
+5. Get some additional info about the current movie and the lights.

 Note that when powered on the lights return to the last mode that was active (usually movie).
 If you set the timer to turn them off - and then power them off, they will start up in off mode.
 The current time is not maintained when powered off. (wi-fi settings and MQTT settings are maintained)

+It seems that MQTT is required to select a specific effect (other than the downloaded movie).
+The API only allows "demo" mode, which cycles through the effects, but a specific one is not selectable.

 ## About the GUI
 ![GitHub Logo](TwinklyWPF_screenshot.png)

 ## What is missing

+* Support for multiple sets of lights
+* updating Firmware (if you can write your own firmware, I am sure you can deploy it too)
+* Create your own movies
+* Change MQTT settings.
+Generation I connected without authentication.
+MQTT is currently secured, possibly by certificate.